 - Guidance and teachings with Elders and/or traditional people

-- Support, advocacy, resources and transportation assistance as needed to mainstream services
+- Support, advocacy, resources, and transportation assistance as needed to mainstream services

-- Health and wellness supports
+- Health and wellness support

 Guidelines for Youth